lomidzebeka/lomidzebeka.github.io/content/teaching/macroeconomics_L1.md

 aliases:
     - /old_url.html
 tags: ["macroeconomics","bachelor"]
-author: ["André Meunie", "Guillaume Pouyanne", "Béka Lomidze", "Mael Astruc--Le Souder]
+author: ["André Meunie", "Guillaume Pouyanne", "Béka Lomidze", "Mael Astruc--Le Souder"]
 description: "Introduction to Macroeconomics"
 summary: "This course provides first-year students with the tools to understand how an economy functions as a whole, focusing on key indicators, macroeconomic models, and the role of public policies in shaping economic outcomes."
 cover: